jasp-stats/jaspAudit/inst/help/auditBayesianPlanning.md

   - Risk assessments: Translate information from the audit risk model into a prior distribution.
     - Inherent risk: A category or probability for the inherent risk.
 Inherent risk is defined as the risk of material misstatement posed by an error or omission in a financial statement due to a factor other than a failure of internal control.
     - Control risk: A category or probability for the internal control risk.
 Control risk is defined as the risk of a material misstatement in the financial statements arising due to absence or failure in the operation of relevant controls of the auditee.
+    - Analytical risk: A category or probability for the analytical risk.
+Analytical risk is defined as the the risk that a material misstatement will not be discovered by the auditor through analytical procedures.

 #### Report
 - Tables